-The function isn't transactional.
+The function isn't transactional and will emit an error if executed in a transaction.
 The joining process happens in the background and you can't roll it back.
-The changes are visible only to the local transaction if wait_for_completion was set to true or by calling bdr.wait_for_join_completion later.
+The changes are visible only to the local session if wait_for_completion is set to true or by calling bdr.wait_for_join_completion later.

-Node can be part of only a single group, so you can call this function only once on each node.
+A node can be part of only a single group, so you can call this function only once on each node.